I am reading it for you and for me.

 It feels totally logical, but it actually causes a big mischief.
 A bunch of symptoms, including symptoms similar to agoraphobia…

 But beyond that, it causes a marked lowering of your IQ.
 Why?
 Because you start to make decisions that feel true inside the two-bit picture you see, but are completely and totally inaccurate in a wider context.

 But in the big picture you can ask many questions that don’t get you stuck with the binary mindset: how, what, where…

-Depending on the questions you ask, your life is miserable, or your life is an adventure.
+Depending on the questions you ask, your life will be miserable, or your life will be an adventure.